ovenjs/Muzzle/docs/configuration.md

 ## 🌍 Environment Variables

-Muzzle can be configured using environment variables with the `MUZZLE_` prefix:
+You can also configure Muzzle using environment variables with the `MUZZLE_` prefix:

 ```bash
 # Text filtering settings